 There was a good crowd of spectators considering the poor weather we’ve been having on the south coast.
 The forecast was looking good for the match, with no rain due to arrive until well into the afternoon.

 The early stages of the game were quite even with both sets of players getting to grips with what was a tight and compact pitch.

 Moneyfields’ right-winger, Tilly Harkness, opened the scoring after about ten minutes.
-She picked up the ball on the right flank, managed to hold off the full-back, as she cut into the penalty area She cut onto her left foot and fired into the net.
+She picked up the ball on the right flank and managed to hold off the full-back, as she cut into the penalty area she cut onto her left foot and fired into the net.

-After the goal Fareham Town were struggling to get control of the ball and it was Moneyfields who were dictating the play.
-Although Fareham Town forward, Ella Lane, was a constant threat and gave the Moneyfields centre backs no time on the ball.
+After the goal, Fareham Town struggled to get control of the ball and it was Moneyfields who were dictating the play.
+Although Fareham forward, Ella Lane, was a constant threat and gave the Moneyfields centre-backs no time on the ball.

 Moneyfields came out strong in the second half and showed great strength all over the pitch.
 Moneyfields’ Farrah Thompson picked up a miss-placed pass and delighted the away fans with an excellent shot from outside the box to restore a that two-goal cushion.